-- Develop a national AYA cancer pathway of care that promotes localised cancer care delivery where possible, with a centralised decision-making and monitoring process. - Agree on nationally approved protocols and management for AYAs diagnosed with ALL and sarcoma. - Develop a national guideline for optimal procedural analgesia and sedation for AYA cancer patients. - Develop a national AYA cancer tiered framework for the guidance and delivery of psychosocial care. - Develop tools to support national consistency of care in New Zealand for young people - Newly diagnosed checklist - A standardised psychosocial care plan/template - A risk identification tool - In collaboration with whānau, partners, communities and the broader social networks of AYAs, seek feedback on existing services and supports currently available to them.
-Collaborate to identify areas for improvement and implementation strategies. - Re-establish the Fertility Preservation Working Group to be tasked with reviewing and updating the 2014 New Zealand Fertility Preservation Guidelines/Pathways of Care. - Establish an AYA Cancer Palliative Care Working Group tasked with making recommendations and providing expert oversight in the area of AYA palliative care. - Develop the following national AYA cancer resources and educational materials for young people - NZ end of life care document - AYA survivorship and reintegration resource - Nutrition resource - Emotional health wellbeing resources and tools - Substance use and cancer resource
+- Develop a national AYA cancer pathway of care that promotes localised cancer care delivery where possible, with a centralised decision-making and monitoring process. - Agree on nationally approved protocols and management for AYAs diagnosed with ALL and sarcoma. - Work in partnership with Te Whatu Ora Te Toka Tumai in the development and implementation of a designated National Adolescent and Young Adult Sarcoma Service. - Develop a national guideline for optimal procedural analgesia and sedation for AYA cancer patients. - Develop a national AYA cancer tiered framework for the guidance and delivery of psychosocial care. - Monitor the implementation of tools developed to support national consistency of care in New Zealand for young people - Newly diagnosed checklist - A standardised psychosocial care plan/ template - A risk identification tool

+In collaboration with whānau, partners, communities and the broader social networks of AYAs, seek feedback on existing services and supports currently available to them.
+Collaborate to identify areas for improvement and implementation strategies.

+- Review and update the 2014 New Zealand Fertility Preservation Guidelines/Pathways of Care.
+Develop a Fertility Preservation implementation plan to try to address the barriers to accessibility and acceptability of Fertility Preservation options and services for cancer patients in NZ. - Establish an AYA Cancer Palliative Care Working Group tasked with making recommendations and providing expert oversight in the area of AYA palliative care. - Develop the following national AYA cancer resources and educational materials for young people - NZ end of life care document - AYA survivorship and reintegration resource - Nutrition resource - Emotional health wellbeing resources and tools - Substance use and cancer resource - Radiation treatment a guide for young people - Recovering after pelvic radiation a guide for young people - Explore the piloting of a survivorship reintegration programme and the development of surveillance guidelines and tools for common AYA cancers.